Healthy Homes Assessment Epuni

 What We Do

-As building inspectors we are experts in all aspects associated with professional house inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all issues of expert house examinations.
+We’re there to ensure that you make the correct choice when it comes to purchasing your next property.

-We specialise in a variety of solutions to make sure you are fully informed about the condition of any property you could be contemplating buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure that you are completely updated on the condition of any property you might be considering buying or selling in addition to other services.

-We don’t just cooperate with you, we also work with important clients such as local councils, banks and insurance firms.
-Evidently they like the peace of mind provided, due to the details provided in our building inspection reports.
+Not only do we cooperate with you, we also work with large clients including local councils, banks and insurance firms.
+They clearly like this reassurance provided, thanks to the information provided in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the Report, you can actually see any issues that could be found.
-Thanks to our detailed reporting it is no wonder that we receive so many referrals from clients our service to family and acquaintances.
+With our systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into your report, you can actually see any issues that could be found.
+Because of our detailed report, it’s no wonder we receive so many clients who recommend our service to family and friends.

 Get in Touch - Get Peace of Mind